Schneimi’s Dev Weblog

 Individual configuration of a rating element

 Sometimes you want to use more than one style of rating elements in your app.
 That can be reached with the ‘config’ parameter and different config files in ‘app/config’.
-Just clone the original ‘plugin.rating.php’ and give it a different name, which you then pass to the element.
+Just clone the original ‘plugin_rating.php’ and give it a different name, which you then pass to the element.
+There is also the possibility to overload the config file settings on the element.

 echo $this->element('rating', array('plugin' => 'rating',